 - What is the repair cost for your chipped or cracked windshield?

-Thoughtful consideration should always precede filing an insurance claim.
-Depending on the policies of your insurance provider, any claim, regardless of the cost, may cause your premiums to jump.
+Any claim, regardless of the cost, may cause your premiums to jump.
 In insurance circles, this is referred to as a surcharge.

 Most auto insurance providers won't apply a surcharge to a windshield claim, but if your insurance provider recognizes a pattern of frequent auto repair claims, you may be reclassified as a high-risk driver and experience a spike in your premiums.